Physical Therapy and Bracing Matter when Treating Ankle Sprains

 - Possible Crutches

 In most cases, an ankle brace with ice and elevation is an ideal start.
 If the sprain is severe, a cast or a boot may be used in the short term to allow the ligaments to heal prior to placing a brace.
 Again it is essential to make sure that there is no tendon tear or fracture prior to treating an ankle sprain as a sprain.
-If there is a simple ankle sprain, physical therapy is an excellent option to reduce swelling and pain and allow an expedited recovery.
+If there is a simple sprain, physical therapy is an excellent option to reduce swelling and pain and allow an expedited recovery.

-One of the most important recovery training programs after the ankle sprain begins to resolve at about 3 weeks is single leg stance for 30 seconds at a time.
+One of the most important recovery training programs after the sprain begins to resolve at about 3 weeks is single leg stance for 30 seconds at a time.
 The single leg stance exercises need to be done for about 5 minutes a day broken into two times per day.
 As the ankle gets stronger, the single leg stance can be done with eyes closed to working on balance.

 If ankle pain continues at one month after injury, an MRI is suggested to check the tendons, ligaments and bones for damage that may not be seen on an x-ray or with physical exam.

-A Quick Tips Guide for a Sprained Ankle:
+Quick Tips for a Sprained Ankle:

 - Ice and elevate the ankle